xarantolus/rockit/README.md

 - Show launch/event details and a countdown (including the date and time in your local timezone)
 - List latest space news articles
 - Subscribe to launches or events to receive notifications before the start or when times are updated
-- Localization for English and German (UI only, data is in English)
 - No internet?
 No problem!
 The app caches offline content for a few days and updates it when connected to the internet

 ### Anti-Features